Web Publishing

 To add a custom header, enter your tag inside the Custom Headers input box and publish the web app again.

-We recommend that you update your Firebase Dynamic links URL scheme to https://{your-custom-subdomain}.flutterflow.app for shared links to open on the web correctly.
-This ensures your dynamic links will work for users across all platforms.
+If you do web deployment and utilize Firebase dynamic links in your app, it's recommended that you update your Firebase Dynamic Links URL scheme.
+This adjustment is necessary to ensure shared links open correctly on the web.
+By doing so, your dynamic links will function properly for users across all platforms.

 Adding subdomain as Authorized domain (Firebase)

-If you are using Firebase Authentication, you must add your custom subdomain as an authorized domain.
+If you are using Firebase Authentication, you must add your custom subdomain as an authorized domain in the Firebase console.
 Otherwise, social and phone sign-in will not work.

 To enable your subdomain as an authorized domain: